PiotrJustyna/road-to-orleans/readme.md

 # road to orleans

-This repository illustrates the road to orleans with practical, real-life examples.
+This repository illustrates the road to orleans with practical, real-life examples as .NET solutions.
 From most basic, to more advanced techniques.
 The code is written using .NET 5 and was tested on MacOS (Catalina 10.15.7) and, wherever docker is supported, Linux (Alpine 3.12).

+As there is a lot of code, and subsequent solutions build on top of what previous solutions defined, all examples are categorized into branches:

+* **main** - this branch always contains the latest solution
+* **solution1**, **solution2**, **solution3**, etc. - individual examples categorized as independent solutions

 ## build & run